GuelphCodingCommunity/policy/src/policy-challenge-committee.md

 The committee's goals are as follows:

  - Draft at least two (2) new challenges per semester
- - Test these challenges with other members of the executive to assess clarify of instruction, difficulty levels, and time to complete
+ - Test these challenges with other members of the executive to assess clarity of instruction, difficulty levels, and time to complete
  - Identify challenges to be run for the current semester, which may include:
    + Challenges which have never been run before
    + Past challenges, which have been updated slightly but maintain the same format